Updated: Dec 12, 2022

 An adverse employment decision was taken against you, notwithstanding your qualifications for the job.
 This can include things like:

 Were reassigned to a lower-level role

-The adverse work action taken against you should be able to prove these:
+The adverse work action taken against you:

 Decisions on the job were not made objectively.
 Obtain a copy of the company's policy manual, which outlines performance reviews and criticism.
 You should prove that the criteria used to judge you were inconsistent with company policy.